ShilpaT/aws-flow-maven/README.md

 However when running this the workflows are not working as expected.
 Its completly ignoring the @Asynchronous annotation as its resulting in a not ready state.
 As a result it will cancel the scheduling the activity we wish to execute.

+I have created a simple application with a single workflow and activity to show the issues that I'm experiencing.
+This version has been exported via eclipse and works, but get the error shown when building via the POM.

 ````
 Start with message: With Comp
 Created Workers